Kerr County struggled to fund flood warnings. Under Trump, it's getting even harder

 "Typically, you've got to make a run at it two times or so," Steubing says.
 "There's always a bigger demand out there than they ever put funding available."

 Still, losing federal funding will leave a large hole, he says.
-In 2024, Texas released its first-ever statewide plan for addressing flood risk, finding that one in every six people in Texas lives or works in a flood hazard area.
+In 2024, Texas released its first-ever statewide plan for addressing flood risk, finding that 1 in every 6 people in Texas lives or works in a flood hazard area.
 It also found that local governments aren't able to handle the projected $54.5 billion in costs for flood projects.
-Up to 80 to 90 percent would need to come from state and federal sources to complete the projects.
+Up to 80% to 90% would need to come from state and federal sources to complete the projects.

 "We've actually talked to them about making that more of a grant opportunity and enlarging that piece, still requiring community assistance, but then just making it a little more accessible to a lot of the parts of the state," Steubing says.

-Texas Governor Greg Abbott has directed state legislators to consider programs to improve flood warning and preparedness in an upcoming special legislative session.
+Texas Gov. Greg Abbott has directed state legislators to consider programs to improve flood warning and preparedness in an upcoming special legislative session.

 Flood projects designed for the past, not a hotter future